This keto banana pudding is the dessert that will singlehandedly bring back a Southern favorite in one fell swoop to

 This girl hasn’t tasted a banana, much less regular banana pudding, since 2013.
-That’s a very l-o-n-g time and an achievement I’m kinda proud of.
+That’s a very l-o-n-g time and an achievement I’m kind of proud of.

 That’s not to say that every so often, I get a hankering for a sugar-laden dessert, but I quickly remind myself that it’s not worth going down the path of sugar addiction again.

 And it’s also why I can’t even add a little real banana to this recipe because it may trigger all sorts of stuff for this girl.